List of Compact Cassette tape data storage formats: Commodore

 The Commodore tape format, introduced on the Commodore PET, uses a combination of FSK and PWM methodology.
 Bits were encoded within a fixed time period similar to PWM, but because the I/O hardware on most Commodore models responded only to the falling edge of a cycle, they were not capable of true PWM decoding.
 Instead, the fixed time period contained two complete cycles of differing lengths to simulate a PWM pulse and 'off' period.
-Zeros were encoded by a "short" cycle (Note: The cycle frequencies for the Commodore 64 are 2840Hz for 'short' cycles, 1953Hz for 'medium' and 1488Hz for 'long', these vary on other Commodore models.) followed by a "medium" cycle, while ones were encoded as a medium cycle then short cycle.
+Zeros were encoded by a "short" cycle (Note: The cycle frequencies for the Commodore 64 are 2840Hz for 'short' cycles, 1953Hz for 'medium' and 1488Hz for 'long', these vary on other Commodore models, and especially by whether they are NTSC or PAL.) followed by a "medium" cycle, while ones were encoded as a medium cycle then short cycle.
 The signals were sent directly from the output pin as a square wave which was "rounded off" by the recording media.
 A third "long" cycle was used for special tones: long-medium marked the start of each byte, long-short marked the end of data.

 The primary use of the system was with Commodore BASIC, which recorded a header containing a series of bytes used as a way for the system to track the tape speed, followed by the file name, size and other data.
 The header was then repeated as a way to deal with data corruption.
 The program data followed as a single long stream of bytes, and was itself written a second time for the same reason.

 It was possible to bypass the Commodore tape format routines and access the I/O hardware directly, which allowed for the widespread development of 'turbo' loaders for Commodore computers.
+These loaders read a denser format, where zeros are represented by a singular short cycle and ones a medium cycle (resembling HITS).
+Turbo writers write a loader in normal format before the "turbo" data.